 Man found dead after multiday Henderson standoff identified

+The man found dead after a multiday standoff that included a police shooting in Henderson has been identified by the Clark County coroner’s office.

-The man found dead after a multiday barricade situation that included a police shooting in Henderson has been identified by the Clark County coroner’s office.
+The man found dead after a multiday standoff that included a police shooting in Henderson has been identified by the Clark County coroner’s office.

 Trevor Cooper, 31, was found dead early Sunday in a townhome at 295 Callen Falls Ave. in Henderson after a police standoff that began Friday morning.